 Reciprocal Demand Example

-For instance, if we consider the two goods two country model as soya (S) for USA and textile (T) for UK, the stronger the UK demand for S relative to US demand for T, the terms of trade will settle to UK’s domestic price ratio.
+For instance, if we consider the two goods two-country model as soya (S) for USA and textile (T) for the UK, the stronger the UK demand for S relative to the US demand for T, the terms of trade will settle to UK’s domestic price ratio.

-The reverse is equally happened for USA if USA makes high demand for textile.
+The reverse equally happens for the USA if the USA makes high demand for textile.
 Thus reciprocal demand contends that the equilibrium of trade depends on the relative strength of the demand of each nation for other nations’ products.

 The reciprocal demand theory can apply best when both nations are of equal economic size.
 Under the situation of unequal economic size, it is possible that the relative demand strength of the smaller nation will be dominated and consequently price rates of the larger country will remain.